 Some leave programs have specific employment eligibility requirements, some programs have an employment time minimum, and still other leaves are for specific purposes.
-For most leave programs, eligible unclassified employees must be in a regular or term contract position and classified employees must be in a non-temporary position requiring at least 1000 hours per year.
-Accrual rates are determined by the State of Kansas and Kansas Board of Regents and, where applicable, according to the overtime status (exempt/non-exempt) of an employee.
-Classified employees have additional criteria for leave accrual based on years of service.
+For most leave programs, eligible unclassified employees must be in a regular or term contract position and university support staff must be in a non-temporary position requiring at least 1000 hours per year.
+Accrual rates are determined by the Kansas Board of Regents and, where applicable, according to the overtime status (exempt/non-exempt) of an employee.
 For complete information on types of positions and overtime status, please see Chapter 4210 .030 and Chapter 4220 .050, respectively.

 Department heads, directors, and unit administrators (hereinafter "Department/Unit Head") are authorized to develop internal procedures for the administration of these policies such as determining the manner in which an employee is to request the use of a particular leave and whether medical certification is required.
 (Note: if medical certification is received, it must be kept in accordance with applicable laws.)
 These internal policies must be administered uniformly within the department at issue and not be in conflict with the policies of this chapter, the University, Kansas Board of Regents or State of Kansas.

 Accrued leaves are those categories of leave programs in which a specified amount of leave is added to each qualifying employee's leave balance during each pay period.
-The State of Kansas and Kansas Board of Regents determine accrual rates.
+The Kansas Board of Regents determines accrual rates.

-Both eligible classified and unclassified employees earn vacation leave and sick leave, with the exception of nine-month instructional faculty who do not earn vacation leave.
-Classified employees have additional criteria for vacation leave accrual based on years of service.
+Both eligible university support staff and unclassified employees earn vacation leave and sick leave, with the exception of nine-month instructional faculty who do not earn vacation leave.

 The amount of leave accrued per pay period is dependent upon the number of hours in pay status (hours worked and paid leave) or the FTE (percentage of full-time equivalent) of the appointment.